aj-menon/aj-menon/README.md

 - 👋 Hi, I’m Anjali, currently a Data Analyst/BI Developer Intern with MVP Studio, Auckland.
 - 👀 I’m interested in playing around with data, data analysis and business intelligence
 - 🌱 I’m currently learning advanced DAX in Power BI
-- 💞️ I’m looking to collaborate on data analysis projects using the Microsoft Suite
+- 💞️ I’m looking to collaborate on data analysis projects using the Microsoft Data Analytics tools
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/m-anjali/)

 <!---